lukasturcani/stk/docs/source/basic_ea_example.rst

 =============

+This is a complete, basic EA.
+However, it has some obvious limitations:

+* Only a single :class:`.Mutator` is defined.
+This means that only the space of bromo building blocks was explored.
+* The :class:`.RandomBuildingBlock` mutator throws away an entire building block each time it performs a mutation.
+This means all the chemical information in it is lost.
+We would like a mutation which only *modifies* the building block, so that the new building block shares a some chemical features with the old one.
+* The :class:`.FitnessCalculator` re-calculated the fitness value on molecules for which it had already calculated fitness values.
+This is OK in this example, but often a fitness calculation can be expensive and repeating it would seriously degrade the performance of our EA.

-Next, you can read the intermediate tutorial to see additional customization you can make to the EA, which allow it to be more powerful and more efficient.
+Next, you can read the intermediate tutorial, which will address all of these limitations, and show you additional customizations you can make to the EA, which allow it to be more powerful and more efficient.